ome/bioformats/components/native/bf-cpp/readme.txt

 Regardless of your platform, you will need to check out the Jace source code:

-  svn co https://jace.svn.sourceforge.net/svnroot/jace/trunk /path/to/jace -r 6
+  svn co https://jace.svn.sourceforge.net/svnroot/jace/trunk /path/to/jace

 Where /path/to/jace is the desired location of your Jace source code checkout.

-The "-r 6" flag retrieves revision 6, which is the most recent known-to-work revision.
-(Revisions 7, 8 and 9 have known problems.)
+As of this writing, the most recent revision was 23, and it was known to work.
+Revisions prior to 23 had problems preventing them from working properly with the bf-cpp package.

 The above command assumes you have the svn command line tool for Subversion installed.
 It should also work fine to plug in the above information to any